Select therapeutic use:

 Hyperbilirubinemic or premature neonates.
 Concomitant calcium-containing IV solutions or products in neonates.
 Ceftriaxone solutions containing lidocaine for IV administration.

 Penicillin or other beta-lactam allergy.
 Discontinue if urolithiasis, oliguria, renal or gallbladder sonographic abnormalities, signs or symptoms occur.
 Renal failure: monitor; decrease dose if drug accumulation occurs.
 Chronic hepatic disease or malnutrition (impaired Vit.
 K synthesis or storage): monitor prothrombin time.
 Both hepatic and significant renal impairment: usual max 2g/day.
-GI disease (esp. colitis).
 Ensure adequate hydration.
 Pregnancy (Cat.B).
 Nursing mothers.

 See Contraindications.
-Increase risk of bleeding with concomitant Vit.
+Increased risk of bleeding with concomitant Vit.
 K antagonists.
 May be potentiated by probenecid.
 Precipitation can form with calcium-containing solutions; avoid.
+Monitor for methemoglobinemia with concomitant local anesthetics (eg, lidocaine).
 May cause false (+) Clinitest or Coomb's test.

-Local reactions, hematologic effects (eg, eosinophilia), rash, diarrhea, elevated liver enzymes; rare: hemolytic anemia, allergic pneumonitis, seizures, anaphylaxis, pancreatitis.
+Local reactions, hematologic effects (eg, eosinophilia), rash, diarrhea, elevated liver enzymes; hypersensitivity reactions, C.difficile-associated diarrhea, hemolytic anemia, pancreatitis.